-- iii) The church premises will be assessed by the Church Safeguarding Officer with the property steward and/or their representatives at least annually for safety for children and vulnerable adults and a written risk assessment report will be given annually to the Church Council.
+- i) All people are treated with respect and dignity. - ii) Those who act on behalf of the Church should not meet or work alone with a child or vulnerable adult where the activity cannot be seen unless this is necessary for pastoral reasons, in which case a written record of this will be made and kept noting date, time and place of visit. - iii) The church premises will be assessed by the Church Safeguarding Officer with the property steward and/or their representatives at least annually for safety of children, young people and vulnerable adults and a written risk assessment report will be given annually to the Church Council .
 This will include fire safety procedures.
-The Church Council will consider the extent to which the premises and equipment are suitable or should be made more suitable. - iv) Any church-organised transport of children or vulnerable adults will be checked to ensure that the vehicle is suitable and insured and that the driver and escort (where required) are appropriate.
-A record should be kept in the church file for each driver/car. - v) Activity risk assessments will be undertaken before any activity takes place to minimise the risk of harm to those involved.
+The Church Council will consider the extent to which the premises and equipment are suitable or should be made more suitable. - iv) Any church-organised transport of children, young people or vulnerable adults will be checked to ensure the vehicle is suitable and insured and that the driver and escort (where required) are appropriate.
+A record to be kept in the church file for each driver/car. - Activity risk assessments will be undertaken before any activity takes place to minimise the risk of harm to those involved.
 Approval will be obtained from the event leader/minister.
-A written record of the assessment will be retained securely. - vi) Promotion of safeguarding is recognised to include undertaking those tasks which enable all God's people to reach their full potential.
+A written record of the assessment will be retained securely.
+(In black file in office) - vi Promotion of safeguarding is recognised to include undertaking those tasks which enable all God's people to reach their full potential.
 The Church Council will actively consider the extent to which it is succeeding in this area.